drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

       </tbody>
     </table>

-Testing Procedures
+### Testing Procedures

-Testing procedure is a systematic approach to verifying and validating the functionality, performance, and quality of a software system or application.
-It involves planning, designing, executing, and documenting tests to identify any defects, errors, or issues that could impact the software's usability, reliability, or security.
+A testing procedure is a methodical strategy of evaluating the performance, quality, and usability of a software system or application.
+It entails organising, creating, carrying out, and recording tests to find any flaws, mistakes, or problems that might affect the software's usability, dependability, or security.

-The testing objective is to ensure that the KTDI event management system meets the specified requirements as expected by the stakeholders.
-Testing Procedures for the KTDI event management system involve several testing methodologies, including
+The goal of the testing is to verify that the KTDI event management system complies with the expectations of the stakeholders.

+Several testing methodologies are used during the KTDI event management system's testing procedures, including
-- black-box testing
+- Black-box testing
-- white-box testing
+- White-box testing
-- system testing
+- System testing
-- performance testing.
+- Performance testing.

 The development team of this project will create test cases and scenarios to cover all aspects of the system, including the user interface as below
 <table>